Guillawme/rfret/CONTRIBUTING.md

 Also please follow these additional guidelines:

 - Follow these [package development guidelines][r-pkg].
-- Before submitting a pull request, make sure your updated the documentation (for example, using `devtools::document()`).
+- Before submitting a pull request, make sure you updated the documentation (for example, using `devtools::document()`).
 - Before submitting a pull request, make sure the package builds and installs without errors.